bacongobbler/nodejs-locomotive-boilerplate/README.md

 [![Build Status](https://travis-ci.org/bacongobbler/lootninja.png?branch=master)](https://travis-ci.org/bacongobbler/lootninja)

-A Node.js MVC boilerplate using Locomotive as the framework, Passport-local for user authentication, mongoose for the DB connection adapter, and EJS as the templating engine.
+A Node.js MVC boilerplate using Locomotive as the framework, Passport-local for user authentication, mongoose for the DB connection adapter, and Linkedin's Dustjs as the templating engine.

 # Deploying